matkoniecz/quick-beautiful/README.md

-Programming exercises - tutorial material for work with a beginner.
+Programming exercises - tutorial materials for work with a beginner.
 I am searching for exercises that can be solved with a simple code and give properly impressive results.

 Code in this repository is a mix of notes, used ideas and materials left as a feedback for the future.